tkrasuski/pyXcharts/README.md

     import pyxchart as px

     chart = px.chart() # creates instance of chart object
-    a = {‘x’:’Cola’,’y’:30} # first data series
+    a = {'x':'Cola','y':30} # first data series
-    b = {‘x’:’Beer’,’y’:70} # second data series
+    b = {'x':'Beer','y':70} # second data series
     chart.addItem(a) # adding first data series to the chart chart.addItem(b)
-    chart.name=’Drinks’ # name for report and HTML class ID chart.create() # generate chart
+    chart.name='Drinks' # name for report and HTML class ID chart.create() # generate chart
     chartFigure = chart.getAsFunction() # contains chart code for use in the view file

 Now, depending on framework you using, you should place some code in the view file.
-This example is shows how to use with the web2py framework.
+This example shows how to use with the web2py framework.

 Your controler file:

     import pyxchart as px

     chart = px.chart() # creates instance of chart object
-    a = {‘x’:’Cola’,’y’:30} # first data series
+    a = {'x':'Cola','y':30} # first data series
-    b = {‘x’:’Beer’,’y’:70} # second data series
+    b = {'x':'Beer','y':70} # second data series
     chart.addItem(a) # adding first data series to the chart chart.addItem(b)
-    chart.name=’Drinks’ # name for report and HTML class ID chart.create() # generate chart
+    chart.name='Drinks' # name for report and HTML class ID chart.create() # generate chart
     chartFigure = chart.getAsFunction()
     return dict(msg=XML(chartFigure))